aamirhatim/portfolio/README.md

 # Setup
 1. Create directory to build app in
-2. cd into the directory and then initialize the app with npm: `npm init -y`
+2. `cd` into the directory and then initialize the app with npm: `npm init -y`
-3. install npm dependencies:
+3. Install npm dependencies:
     ```
     npm i webpack \
            babel-loader \